Document Preparation Services Merchant Accounts:

 - List All Refund / Dispute Policies Clearly:

-In the document preparation industry, no matter how clearly you outline your role as the doc prep company and that you cannot guarantee results of the related service, whether it be student loan consolidation, divorce filing or medical transcription, the customer will inevitably in some cases blur the lines and accuse you of not providing the services promised because the outcome was not as they’d wished.
+In the document preparation industry, no matter how clearly you outline your role as the doc prep company and that you cannot guarantee results of the related service, whether it be student loan consolidation, tax return preparation, divorce filing or medical transcription, the customer will inevitably in some cases blur the lines and accuse you of not providing the services promised because the outcome was not as they’d wished.
 By having clearly demarcated lines of responsibility which are consistently conveyed in all communications to the customer as well as a clear refund / dispute policy that is clearly presented to the customer, it is more likely that the customer will not initiate a chargeback, and for those that do, it is more likely that you will win the chargeback dispute.

 - Fight Illegitimate Chargebacks Professionally: